EmmanuelTheCoder/EmmanuelTheCoder/README.md

 ### Hi there 👋

-**I'm a meticulous front-end developer, creative, design-driven and an enthusiastic team player.
+**I'm a front-end developer, creative, design-driven and a passionate team player.
 I love to learn new things.**

 - 🔭 I’m currently working on: Something that solve problems